 Preliminary development proposals are in the earliest stages of the site plan process.
-During this stage, staff review draft applications to ensure that they meets technical filing requirements.
+During this stage, staff review draft applications to ensure that they meet technical filing requirements.
+At the preliminary stage, official plan sets are held by the Zoning Division and can be reviewed in person.
 Developers are also encouraged to present the proposed development to the affected civic associations and neighbors to identify potential issues.

 Active site plans have submitted formal applications for approval and are in various stages of the review process.
 In addition to internal reviews with staff, plans will be reviewed by the Site Plan Review Committee (SPRC) prior to being presented at public hearings before both the Planning Commission and the County Board.
 They are subject to change until the County Board approves the final plan.
 Refer to individual site plan pages for the current status of each project.

 - 1851 S. Bell St. – 1900 Crystal Drive

 - 1400 S. Eads St. / 501 15th St. S. – Met Park Phases 6-8

 - 1401 Lee Highway – Key Bridge Marriott

 - 400 11th St. – Verizon Site

 - 1900 S. Eads St. – Crystal Houses

 - 1900 Fort Myer Drive – Holiday Inn

 - 600 N. Glebe Road – Harris Teeter Site